microsoft/vscode-docs/docs/cpp/cmake-quickstart.md

 Next, let's continue with CMake Quick Start to create a CmakePresets.json file.

-Select **Add a New Preset** and **Create from Compilers.** The extension will automatically scan for kits on your computer and create a list of compilers found on your system.
+1. Select **Add a New Preset** and **Create from Compilers**.

+  The extension automatically scans for kits on your computer and creates a list of compilers found on your system.

 Select the compiler you want to use.
 For example, depending on the compilers you have installed, you might see something like this: